Photo North Title Jan 21 Short

 The 1966 narrow gauge steam engine, 'River Mite' approaching Muncaster Mill Station on its seven mile long journey back to Ravenglass.

-Where the road meets the sea: Main Street, Ravenglass in the Lake District National Park, West Cumbria.
+Where Main Street meets the sea at Ravenglass in the Lake District National Park, West Cumbria.

-Where the road meets the sea: The former Ship Inn at the end of Main Street, Ravenglass in the Lake District National Park, West Cumbria.
+Where Main Street meets the sea at Ravenglass in the Lake District National Park, West Cumbria.

 The end of the road and the sea gates at Ravenglass in the Lake District National park, West Cumbria.